lprib/browncode/README.md

 - Even variables defined in the code are appended to the `.DATA` section when they are encountered by the interpreter for the first time.
 - All data is accessed through labels and offsets (variables are just labels in the data section)
 - All variables are global (mostly... see `savearg` function modifier).
+- Any data structures are done through pointer arithmetic.

 ## Syntax